brifiction/brifiction/README.md

 </p>

 <p align="center">
-With these pursuits, I strongly yearn for a "code less, more fun" / "code less, do more" software development lifestyle, and an advocate of <b>Linus' Law</b>.
+I strongly yearn for a "code less, more fun" / "code less, do more" software development lifestyle, and an advocate of <b>Linus' Law</b>.
 </p>

 ## Social